 Most of us know that real estate is big business.
 Even today, with the crash in the market so recent, savvy investors continue to make piles of money on residential real estate and other cities across the country.

-A look at what people are making off of Condos for Rent Toronto and other properties in big cities will have just about anyone with capital thinking about starting up a career as a landlord.
+A look at what people are making off of rental properties in big cities will have just about anyone with capital thinking about starting up a career as a landlord.
 But, there is a lot to this job.
 You have to take different parts of the jobs of salespeople, lawyers, real estate agents, bankers, financiers, managers, and even on occasion handyman in order to be successful.

 This book has been written with both new and seasoned landlords in mind.
 Penned by prolific writer, lawyer, landlord and entrepreneur Douglas Gray, the book could hardly be backed by a better name.
 Gray is a well known presenter and lecturer on the Canadian real estate scene.
 His many credits as an author include the For Dummies version of Canadian Real Estate Investing, 23 other books, and various contributions to real estate magazines in several countries.

 And of course, Gray came by the knowledge he shares in this book through both education and experience.
 A business lawyer, he has worked closely with real estate experts of every kind.
-TSC Law in Mississauga, Homefinder in Sudbury, mortgage companies in Vancouver have all contributed to his extensive database.
+Homefinder in Sudbury, mortgage companies in Vancouver have all contributed to his extensive database.

 In The Canadian Landlords Guide, all of this background comes together to form a comprehensive look at renting out your property on the Canadian scene.
 All the basics are covered here.
 Wondering which tenants will prove to be the most reliable, and least amount of work?
 There is a chapter covering tenant selection.
 Wondering which houses for sale in Windsor will prove to be the most attractive to people looking to rent?
 Check out the section detailing rental formats and finding prospective properties.